Gabii3355/MD_GROMACS_analysis/speptide/README.md

 its central alpha-helical structure in explicit water.

-The peptide underwent noticeable conformational relaxation, as indicated by the C-alpha RMSD, but did not display global unfolding, as shown by the relatively stable radius of gyration.
+The peptide underwent noticeable conformational relaxation, as indicated by the Cα RMSD, but did not display global unfolding, as shown by the relatively stable radius of gyration.

 The central helical region was more stable than the terminal residues.